Estuary Resident Services Review Panel

 Who Are We?

 The Estuary Resident Services Review Panel (ERSRP) has been set up by residents working for improvements for all residents across Estuary Housing Association.
 ERSRP is led by tenants and recruitment is open, inclusive and tenant-led.
-It is currently made up of 4 members:
+It is currently made up of:

 Committee Member - Daniel Rose